 If the crime you are reporting is not an emergency, you can call the non-emergency line at 604-525-5411 or attend our Front Counter at 555 Columbia Street, New Westminster, BC.

 The mission of the New Westminster Police Department is to work with the community to establish a safer environment by reducing crime, violence and fear.
 The department has three major divisions; general patrol, criminal investigation, and administrative and technical services.
 Community involvement, crime prevention and quality service are some of the key strategies which the department has implemented to help it achieve its vision of making New Westminster’s streets the safest in the Lower Mainland.

-Chief Constable Jones began his policing career in 1982 as a volunteer with the Reserve Police Section of the NWPD.
+Dave P. Jones, M.O.M., began his policing career in 1982 as a volunteer with the Reserve Police Section of the NWPD.
 He was later hired on as a full-time officer in September of 1986.

 During his career he has worked in a variety of sections of the police service including Patrol, Major Crimes Section, Special Operations Unit, Drug Section, Community Services Section, and Street Crimes Unit.
 In addition he has worked on a variety of Joint Forces Operations during his time spent in the JFO (RCMP/NWPD) Drug Section, Operational Support Unit and the Street Crimes Unit.